How to Find a Job After College

 When should you start looking for a job?

-“We want students to think about how they can graduate with a job, not just how to get a job after graduation,” says Barbara Fouts, assistant director of career development and internship coordinator at North Central College.
-“We want students to graduate with a diploma in one hand and at least one job offer in the other.”
+“We want students to think about how they can graduate with a job, not just how to get a job after (college),” says Barbara Fouts, assistant director of career development and internship coordinator at North Central College.
+“We want (college) students to graduate with a diploma in one hand and at least one job offer in the other.”

 Sounds great, right?
 To achieve that, you need to give some serious thought to what kind of jobs you’d enjoy, which organizations you’d like to be a part of, and where in the world you hope to live.
-You’ll need to create a powerful resume and recent graduate cover letter, and fine-tune your interview skills, and more.
+You’ll need to create a powerful resume and recent college graduate cover letter, and fine-tune your interview skills, and more.

 You get the idea: There’s lots to do.
 Start early.